 Obviously, data-driven approaches are not directly applicable in ungauged areas.
 However, the estimation of fluxes in ungauged basins is made possible by accepting the notion of "hydrological similarity" and by applying the concept of regionalization.
 One can then build macro-scale models by analysing field data gathered in a specific basin and "transfer" the observed behaviour to "hydrologically similar" basins.
-The typical procedure establishes cause-effect relationships among the observed forcing data, the observed responses and some lumped, readily observable catchment properties lookup tables are used to provide feasible or recommended ranges of model parameters.
+The typical procedure establishes cause-effect relationships among the observed forcing data, the observed responses and some lumped, readily observable catchment properties (e.g. geomorphological), and infers the model parameters by regressing against these properties.
+When the basin characteristics can only be described in qualitative terms, lookup tables are used to provide feasible or recommended ranges of model parameters.
 Given that regional methods are established through some type of regression analysis, it follows that their performance depends also on the size and quality of the initial data sample.